Camino de Santiago, Day 7

 Scott and I found a cafe table along the street and made ourselves comfortable.
-One of our favorite things about dining in Spain, was that no one cared how long we sat at a table.
+One of our favorite things about dining in Spain, was how no one cared how long we sat at a table.
 They were in no hurry to see us leave.
 We alternated drinking red wine and coffee all afternoon.
 It was a parade of people passing by.
-Everyone was having fun, dancing in the streets and hanging out with friends and family.
+Everyone had fun, dancing in the streets and hanging out with friends and family.
 As a result, we had a front row seat to see the bands of roaming musicians go by, as well as costumed festival goers.
-Most people wore all white and had a San Mateo bandana around their neck.
+Most people wore all white with a San Mateo bandana around their neck.

 All through the afternoon we saw many young people carrying around two liter soda bottles.
-We spoke with some who were gathered in the central square.
-They offered to let us try their drink, it was half red wine and half cola.
+We spoke with some people gathered in the central square.
+They offered to let us try their drink, a mix of half red wine and half cola.
 It was surprisingly good!
-They called it Calimocho and it is a very popular drink in Spain.
+They call it Calimocho and it is a very popular drink in Spain.

 We had a blast at the wine festival and I even got my own San Mateo bandana, which I tied onto my backpack.
 In the end, Scott was glad we took the time to enjoy ourselves in Logroño.

 For more information about the Rioja Wine Harvest Festival click here.

 It’s a week long event from September 16-23, some of the festivities include:

 On a side note, I was unable to mail some of my extra gear home from Logroño.
 Unfortunately, the post offices were closed because of all the festival activities.

 Day 7, 12 miles